krishraghav/caaprotests-global/README.md

 - [Equality Labs](https://www.equalitylabs.org/) is building a ['call to action'](https://twitter.com/VDay/status/1207013427723456512) across the US.
 Their RSVP document is currently at capacity, but you can sign up for updates on [their website](https://www.equalitylabs.org/)

-- DC: The South Asian Law Students Association in Georgetown is [mobilizing against the CAA/CAB](https://twitter.com/sees11sees/status/1206633608989032449).
+- DC: The South Asian Law Students Association in Georgetown is [mobilizing against the CAA/CAB](https://twitter.com/sees11sees/status/1206633608989032449), as are [SAALT](https://twitter.com/SAALTweets)

 ## Germany
 - Berlin -[Protest March on 21 December from Brandenburg Gate to the Indian Embassy between 11:00- 17:00](https://twitter.com/UroosaAlam1/status/1206936410869112833)